germanbustamante/germanbustamante.github.io/src/content/blog/dark-mode-in-astro.md

 ---
-title: Implement dark mode in your Astro project with Tailwind CSS
+title: Implement dark mode in your Astro project with dasdasdasdasdas CSS
 description: This guide will walk you through adding a seamless dark mode to your Astro project using Tailwind CSS and the prefers-color-scheme media query.
 pubDate: 2023-08-16
 updatedDate: 2023-10-16